What is a sales methodology?

 P = Priorities.

-Ensure their priorities are front of mind and reiterate your value proposition with regard to these priorities.
+Ensure their priorities are front of mind and reiterate your value proposition regarding these priorities.
 Highlight how your solution meets their need better than no decision.

 These four basics are paired with Konrath's three decision-making criteria the prospect will ask themselves.
 Reps can then use these questions to assess their own pitch.